 - Whisk together the flour, baking powder, and salt.
 Set aside.

 - Add the sugar to the cooled brown butter.
 Using an electric mixer on medium speed, beat the butter and sugar until light and fluffy.
 Add the eggs, one at a time, mixing well after each addition.
-Mix in the vanilla bean paste.
+Mix in the sour cream and vanilla bean paste.

 - Reduce mixer speed to low.
 Gradually add the flour mixture, mixing just until combined.